asyncedd/dots.nvim/README.md

 # After

-Go to tabninehub or something and, turn code completion to CLOUD.
+Go to TabNineHub or something and, turn code completion to CLOUD.
 Not Hybird nor local.
 Otherwise, you'll have severe performance issues! (on my machine)

 ## ⚡ Performance